 Take a ruler and a box cutter and cut out the rectangle you drew in Step 3.

-Start and end cuts about 1/4 of an inch outside of the rectangle to make sure the paper is cut all the way through.
+Start and end cuts about 1/4 of an inch outside of the rectangle to make sure the paper is cut all the way through at the corners.
 Press hard and keep the blade straight down: an angled cut will mess you up later.

-The red highlights show where your cuts should start and end.
+The red highlights show where the cuts should be.

-Step 18: Remove all the pages that are completely cut out.
+Step 18: Remove all the paper that's completely cut out.

-Peel out all the paper that's been cut clean through on all 4 sides.
+Peel out all the paper that's been cut free.
 This may be only a dozen or so sheets.
 Any paper still attached to the book can stay where it is.

-Why do this cutting by hand, when you're taking the page block over to the scroll saw next?
+Why do this first cut by hand, when you're taking the page block over to the scroll saw next?
 Well, it's notoriously hard to cut straight on a scroll saw.
-The rectangle you've just cut out will provide a guide that's more accurate and easier to follow than drawn lines.
+The rectangle you've just cut out will be a guide that's easier to follow than any drawn lines.